 Treating fibromyalgia is equally as difficult

 With fibromyalgia, there are certainly good and bad days.
 On a good day, it is easy to overdo things, which may simply make matters worse.
-We often feel guilty for taking time out to rest, but it’s essential that we listen to our bodies when it is telling us to slow down.
+We often feel guilty for taking time out to rest, but it’s essential that we listen to our bodies.
 I’ve learned this the hard way – by doing too much, and not prioritising my own health first!

 Introducing Fibromyalgia Action UK